yamagata-developers-society/blog/src/content/stateful-components-vanilla-js.md

 draft: false
 ---

-Today I'd like to show you how you can create stateful componenents with vanilla JavaScript
+Today I'd like to show you how to create stateful components with vanilla JavaScript
 <span role="img" aria-label="Soft Ice Cream">🍦</span>, and demonstrate that:

 > You don't need to download any library to apply the amazing concepts used by React.js in your JavaScript programming.